madsyde/Opskrifter/docs/Italiensk/Puttanesca.md

-#italiensk
+# Puttanesca

 ## Ingredienser
-300g – Spaghetti (use a dry, long pasta) OR Penne
+- 300g – Spaghetti (use a dry, long pasta) OR Penne
-6x Anchovies in olive oil
+- 6x Anchovies in olive oil
-2x Tablespoons of Capers under salt
+- 2x Tablespoons of Capers under salt
-2 garlic cloves
+- 2 garlic cloves
-Kalamata olives (Or Gaeta olives if you can get them!)
+- Kalamata olives (Or Gaeta olives if you can get them!)
-1 tin peeled tomatoes (or a generous amount of juicy cherry tomatoes) Bunch fresh parsley
+- 1 tin peeled tomatoes (or a generous amount of juicy cherry tomatoes)
+- Bunch fresh parsley
-Rock Salt
+- Rock Salt
-Extra virgin olive oil
+- Extra virgin olive oil
-Salt and Pepper
+- Salt and Pepper

 ## Trin
 Puttanesca sauce is very flavoursome and salty so start by washing the capers under water to remove the salt.